JMorris1575/confirmation2018/docs/implementing.rst

 **********

-If it all comes down to one page, the url scheme is easy: ``/email/`` gets you to the e-mail page, but only if you are an administrator.
+If it all comes down to one page, the url scheme is easy: ``/email/`` gets you to the e-mail page, but only if you are a Supervisor.
 I still haven't learned how to do that but I think it would be in the view.

 Ceating and Implementing the E-mail App
 ---------------------------------------

+The Menu Link
+*************

+Adding the menu link to the header should be easy, and this is where I should be able to learn how to restrict viewing that link to Supervisors and Administrators.